developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/printingzebra/index.md

 layout: guide.html
 ---
 ## Overview
-The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB-capable printers for Android and Windows Mobile.
-This API inherits all methods, properties and constants from the [Printer API](../printing).
+The PrinterZebra API provides Zebra-specific API access to [Zebra's Bluetooth and Wi-Fi network printers](https://www.zebra.com/us/en/products/printers/mobile.html), and to [Zebra USB-capable printers](../..//guide/about/#printers) for Android and Windows Mobile.
+This API inherits all methods, properties and constants from the Printer API.

 ## Enabling the API
 There are two methods of enabling the Printer API:

 * Include all 'ebapi' modules
-* Include only the API modules you need
+* Include only the required API modules

 Both methods are explained below.